-Travel to the West Mainland of Orkney, and you’ll find something astonishing – a towering sea stack that stands 137-metres tall!
+Travel to the Isle of Hoy Orkney, and you’ll find something astonishing – a towering sea stack that stands 137-metres tall!

-The Old Man of Hoy is a sight that you will only believe when you see it and is one of the main attractions travellers see when they pass through Hoy.
-Some daring, maybe even crazy, visitors choose to climb the behemoth of a sea stack, with the last climb taking place in 2018!
+The Old Man of Hoy is a sight you can only believe when you see it in person.
+It’s one of the main tourist attractions in Hoy, and some experience climbers have even chosen to climb the behemoth of a sea stack.
+We won’t blame you for just admiring its impressive height, though.

 You can have some of the most incredible views of the Old Man of Hoy and the coastline from a trail path that starts at Raywick Bay.
 These trails put you right on the stalwart sea cliffs and are one of the most life-changing sights you can have in Orkney – make sure to take care when there are strong winds!

 The Brough of Birsay is one of the unique attractions on Orkney Mainland, Scotland, and is located on a small island near Birsay.